kevinpschaaf/enyo-wiki/Buttons.md

 # Buttons

-The Onyx library provides an assortment of buttons for use in your Enyo applications.
-In this document, we look at the basic button kinds that are available.
+The Onyx library provides a rich assortment of buttons for use in your Enyo applications.
+This document surveys the types of buttons that you are most likely to use.

 ## onyx.Button

-`onyx.Button` derives directly from `enyo.Button` and provides the same basic button functionality.
+`onyx.Button` derives directly from `enyo.Button` and provides the same basic functionality, while adding a modicum of visual styling.

     {kind: "onyx.Button", content: "tap me"}

 ![tap me button](https://github.com/enyojs/enyo/wiki/assets/buttons-1.png)

-When an `onyx.Button` is tapped, it generates an `ontap` event; you can respond by specifying a handler method, e.g.:
+When an `onyx.Button` is tapped, it generates an `ontap` event; you can respond to the event by specifying a handler method, e.g.:

     {kind: "onyx.Button", content: "tap me", ontap: "buttonTapped"},